E-commerce SEO: How to Drive More Traffic to Your Online Store

 Improve your e-commerce SEO with Coursera

-E-commerce SEO is a broad industry with many career possibilities, including improving e-commerce SEO for your online store, hiring a consultant or company to do it, or becoming an e-commerce SEO expert yourself and providing this service to other companies.
+E-commerce SEO is a broad industry with many career possibilities, including improving e-commerce SEO for your online store, hiring a consultant or company, or becoming an e-commerce SEO expert and providing this service to other companies.

 Taking online courses can be a great way to learn more about e-commerce SEO and make an empowered career decision.
 Learn how to build e-commerce stores, improve a site’s SEO, conduct effective email marketing campaigns, and more in the Google Digital Marketing & E-commerce Professional Certificate